More Than a Little Stupid

 You can see the road clearly continues north to – possibly and hopefully – Long Swamp Road.
 But I won’t truly know until I drive it myself.

-[RTU – No, it doesn’t.
-I am convinced there isn’t even any small buildings/houses up there… But you’ll read below that other’s swear there are…]
+[No, it doesn’t.
+I am convinced there aren’t any small buildings/houses up there; just normal ones… But you’ll read below that other’s swear there are…]

 There are no pygmies in Plainville or New Britain.
 As you can see, this road is sketchy and with all the legitimate Keep Out signage (Missile base, quarry) and the legitimate “Keep Out” from those who live up there trying to retain their privacy.